cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 .. code-block:: python

     near_duplicate_kwargs = {
-    	"metric": # string representing the distance metric used in nearest neighbors search (passed as argument to `NearestNeighbors`), if necessary, "k": # integer representing the number of nearest neighbors for nearest neighbors search (passed as argument to `NearestNeighbors`), if necessary, "threshold": # `threshold` argument to constructor of `NearDuplicateIssueManager()`.
+    	"metric": # string or callable representing the distance metric used in nearest neighbors search (passed as argument to `NearestNeighbors`), if necessary, "k": # integer representing the number of nearest neighbors for nearest neighbors search (passed as argument to `NearestNeighbors`), if necessary, "threshold": # `threshold` argument to constructor of `NearDuplicateIssueManager()`.
 Non-negative floating value that determines the maximum distance between two examples to be considered outliers, relative to the median distance to the nearest neighbors, }